airpair/authoring-guide/post.md

 ### 4.1 Who should review

-People reviewing your post should have sufficient technical knowledge to compehend the accuracy of your post and formulate genuine feedback and insight.
+People reviewing your post should have sufficient technical knowledge to comprehend the accuracy of your post and formulate genuine feedback and insight.

 If your topic is broad, enough community members will likely review without any action.
 If you don't get enough reviews you can tweet to the public to look